Çerçiz Topulli

-Çerçiz Topulli (20 September 1880 – 17 July 1915) was an Albanian revolutionary and guerrilla fighter involved in the national movement operating in the mountainous areas of southern Albania.
+Çerçiz Topulli (20 September 1880 – 17 July 1915) was an Albanian revolutionary and guerrilla fighter involved in the Albanian national movement operating in the mountainous areas of southern Albania.
 He was the younger brother of Bajo Topulli.
-He was known for fighting the Ottomans in 1907 and 1908 and then after they left, the Greeks in 1913 and 1914 during the Balkan Wars.
+He was known for fighting the Ottomans before Albania declared its independence from the Ottoman Empire in 1912, as well as the Greeks and Slavs during the Balkan Wars.

 Biography

-Çerçiz Topulli was a Muslim Tosk Albanian, scion of a notable family of Gjirokastra, born to Ago Topulli and Hasije, daughter of Laze Mullai from Kardhiq.
+Çerçiz Topulli was the scion of a notable Tosk Albanian family of Gjirokastra who were Bektashi Muslims in faith.
+He was born to Ago Topulli and Hasije, daughter of Laze Mullai from Kardhiq.

 Armed resistance

-During early 1906, he and his brother Bajo founded the first Albanian armed guerrilla band.
+In early 1906, he and his brother Bajo Topulli founded the first Albanian armed guerrilla band.
 The group was active for three years, with both brothers taking a winter break during 1906-1907 and spending it in Sofia and Bucharest.
-Both brothers had been professionals who decided to engage in guerilla warfare after leaving the comforts of town life.
-The guerilla band viewed the Ottoman regime of Abdul Hamid II along with Greeks and Slavs as the enemy.
+Both brothers had been professionals who decided to engage in guerrilla warfare after leaving the comforts of town life.
+The guerrilla band viewed the Ottoman regime of Abdul Hamid II along with Greeks and Slavs as the enemy.

-In the spring of 1907, he and Mihal Grameno formed a band of guerrillas in Sofia to fight for Albanian interests.
-In April of that year, the band landed in Vlora, having entered the country from Brindisi.
 The purpose was to spread Albanian national consciousness among the people, including the immediate need for administrative autonomy for Albanians within the Ottoman Empire.
 They also brought books in Albanian for the people.
 He wrote an article "From the Mountains of Albania" in the journal "The Hope of Albania" in its issue.
-In that article he condemned the many thefts that the Turkish administration would commit towards the Albanians and asked for full independence of Albania.
-In the article he made calls for an armed insurgency.
-Soon campaigns of agitation were prepared so as to lead an armed uprising in 1908.
+In that article, he condemned the many thefts that the Turkish administration would commit toward the Albanians and asked for the full independence of Albania.
+In the article, he made calls for an armed insurgency.
+Soon, campaigns of agitation were prepared so as to lead an armed uprising in 1908.

 The armed bands of Çerçiz Topulli cooperated and were on good terms with armed groups of Bulgarian-Macedonian revolutionaries operating in the Lake Prespa region and Kastoria area, a bond formed due to their hostility toward Greeks.